Skip to main content

 • Natural stone tiles (marble, travertine, granite) cost $60-$120+ per sqm and require regular sealing

-• Large format tiles (600x600mm+) create seamless, modern aesthetics but need experienced tilers for proper installation
+• Large format tiles (600x600mm+) create modern, minimal-joint aesthetics but need experienced tilers for proper installation

 • Coastal Sydney homes should prioritise low-porosity tiles that resist salt air and humidity